Need to Sweeten the Deal? Here’s How Seller Concessions Work in Real Estate

 - Discount points: Also called mortgage points, these are fees borrowers pay upfront to lower their interest rate.

-- Attorney fees: Payment for an attorney to review closing documents and complete the transaction.
+- Attorney fees: This is payment for the attorney reviewing closing documents and completing the transaction.

 - Recording fees: The cost to document the home’s sale with the local government.

-- Appraisal fee: The amount paid to the home appraiser who determined the property’s market value.
+- Appraisal fee: This is the amount paid to the home appraiser who determined the property’s market value.

-- Inspection fees: The cost covering the home inspection, which most buyers use to learn about the home’s structure and systems.
+- Inspection fees: This cost covers the home inspection, which most buyers use to learn about the home’s structure and systems.

-- Title insurance: Insurance that protects the buyer and the lender if a third-party makes a claim on the home’s title.
+- Title insurance: This insurance protects the buyer and the lender if a third party makes a claim on the home’s title.

-- Property taxes: The taxes a buyer will owe on the home when the purchase finalizes.
+- Property taxes: The taxes a buyer will owe on the home when the purchase is finalized.

 A seller may also offer a financing concession to compensate the buyer for a home repair flagged in the home inspection.
-Mark Pages-Oliver, a top-selling agent who completes 8% more sales than the average agent in the Concord, California region explains:
+Mark Pages-Oliver, a top-selling agent who completes 4% more sales than the average agent in Concord, California, explains:

-In this scenario, the $10,000 credit is a financing concession which the buyer would apply towards their closing costs.
+In this scenario, the $10,000 credit is a financing concession that the buyer would apply towards their closing costs.

 Mortgage lenders place limits on financing concessions

-When negotiating, you and the buyer can only agree for you to cover closing costs up to the maximum seller contribution limit set by the buyer’s lender.
+When negotiating, you and the buyer can only agree to cover closing costs up to the maximum seller contribution limit set by the buyer’s lender.

 A second reason is to help ensure the buyer isn’t being tempted into a home they otherwise shouldn’t afford with artificially low closing costs.
 Basically, the lender does not want the seller’s generous contributions to influence the buyer to purchase a home that they shouldn’t afford.